Korean Braised Beef Short Ribs (Galbi-Jjim)

-Well-prepared Korean braised beef short ribs (Galbi-jjim) are so tender, they will fall off the bone.
-The secret is in the slightly sweet and savory sauce.
-This Korean short ribs recipe will become your family’s favorite.
+Galbi jjim, or Korean braised beef short ribs, are so tender that they will fall off the bone when well-prepared.
+The secret to their deliciousness lies in the slightly sweet and savory sauce.
+This recipe for Korean short ribs is sure to become your family’s favorite.

 “This recipe is a keeper.
 I have tried making galbijim using few other recipes, but this one really easy to make and really hit the spot.”